MicaHorton/hyfix.ai/NOTES.md

 - Image height has to be set to auto.
 Otherwise, text will run over it and it won't be part of normal flow on mobile.
 - NPM Deploy Error.
 Just run NPM install to update package.json file
 - Different deployed version renders different from local.
 Clear cache.
 Possibly install extension to fix this.
+- Categories not fetched on mobile.
+Need to use deployed api, not localhost.
+- Claudia.js internal server error.
+Bcrypt package had operating system/versioning problems (resulting in invalid elf headers), use bcrypt.js

 ## Design Contemplations